seenan21/SFU-INSTRUCTIONAL-SUPPORT-GROUP/docs/courseresources/cmpt120resources.md

 <sl-divider style="--width: 4px;"></sl-divider>

-# Assignment Help
+# Submitting Assignments

-## Saving code into local file

-If a student happens to write all the code into an online IDE or such but wishes to save it as a local file it shouldn't be too much of a hassle.
+## Downloading Repl Code

-Repl allows for python program files to be exported as a ZIP.
+If code is written on the online IDE Repl, Repl allows for python program files to be exported as a ZIP.

 ![Repl export of python files](./CMPT%20120/extractingFromRepl.png "Repl allows export of python files")

+## Copying code into local file

 You can also copy & paste the code into a local text file on your computer if needed: